mne-tools/mne-cpp/doc/gh-pages/pages/development/ci_deployment.md

 ## Dependency Solving

 On Windows and MacOS, dependency solving for libraries and executables is done via the `windeployqt` and `macdeployqt` tools, which are officially developed and maintained by Qt.
 For Linux we use the unoffical [linuxdeployqt](https://github.com/probonopd/linuxdeployqt){:target="_blank" rel="noopener"} tool.
-Calling these tools is performed in our workflow [release.yml](https://github.com/mne-tools/mne-cpp/blob/master/.github/workflows/release.yml){:target="_blank" rel="noopener"} file.
+Calling these tools is performed in our workflow [release.yml](https://github.com/mne-tools/mne-cpp/blob/master/.github/workflows/release.yml){:target="_blank" rel="noopener"} file which again calls the deployment scripts in `tools/deployment`.

 ### Internal Dependencies (MNE-CPP libraries)